derekfrye/sql-middleware/docs/README.md

 ### Transactions with custom logic

-Here, the APIs do differ as they use the underlying database's transaction capabilities.
-Each database backend has its own transaction handling approach.
+Here, the APIs differ, because the underlying database's transaction approach differs.
+It doesn't appear easy to make these consistent.
+But this is the way to do queries if you need custom app logic between `connection.transaction()` and `connection.commit()`.

 <table>
 <tr>